umitanuki/scalp/README.md

 from the dashboard).
 In these cases, the state transitions to `TO_BUY` (if not holding a position) or `TO_SELL` (if holding a position) and wait for the next events.

+`checkup()` method is the background periodic job to check several conditions, where we cancel open orders and sends market sell order if there is an open position.

+It exits once the market closes.

+### Note
 Each algo instance owns its child logger, prefixed by the symbol name.
 The console log is also emitted to a file `console.log` under the same directory for your later review.

-### Cleanup
-The algo instance cancels open orders and sends market sell order if there is an open position.
-It exits once the market closes.

-### Note
 Again, the beautify of this code is that there is no multithread code but each algo instance can focus on the bar/order/position data only for its own.
 It still handles multiple symbols concurrently plus runs background periodic job in the